Edwin Hubble: Universe goes beyond the Milky Way galaxy

 The 100 in Hooker telescope at Mount Wilson Observatory that Hubble used to measure galaxy distances and a value for the rate of expansion of the universe.

-Edwin Hubble's arrival at Mount Wilson Observatory, California, in 1919 coincided roughly with the completion of the 100 in Hooker Telescope, then the world's largest.
+Hubble's arrival at Mount Wilson coincided roughly with the completion of the 100 in Hooker Telescope, then the world's largest.
 At that time, the prevailing view of the cosmos was that the universe consisted entirely of the Milky Way galaxy.